A survey on the skew energy of oriented graphs

 \begin{problem} For a given graph, how to orient it so that the oriented graph attains the minimal or maximal skew energy ?
 One can try to think about a complete graph, a hypercube, or some other graph classes. \end{problem}

-Moreover, since the Pfaffian orientations are important ones, the following problem is natural: \begin{problem} If a graph $G$ has a Pfaffian orientation, what can we say about the skew energy of a Pfaffian oriented graph of $G$ ? \end{problem}
+Considering that the Pfaffian orientations are important ones, we propose the following problem: \begin{problem} If a graph $G$ has a Pfaffian orientation, what can we say about the skew energy of a Pfaffian oriented graph of $G$ ? \end{problem}

-There has been very little known on the lower bound of the skew energy, even if for the lower bound in Theorem \ref{LUbound}, the extremal graphs are unknown.
-So we raise the following problem: \begin{problem} Is the lower bound in Theorem \ref{LUbound} the best possible ? or find families of graphs that attain the lower bound. \end{problem}
+In the sequel, we consider the improvements of the bounds in Theorem \ref{LUbound}.
+Note that for the lower bounds of skew energy, there are relatively few results.
+Apart from the lower bound in Theorem \ref{LUbound}, Chen, Li and Lian \cite{CLL3} obtained some better lower bounds. \begin{thm}\cite{CLL3} Let $G^\sigma$ be an oriented graph with $n$ vertices, $m$ arcs and skew adjacency matrix $S$.
+Then